Nadiadwala Grandson Entertainment

 Nadiadwala Grandson Entertainment Pvt Ltd (NGE) is an Indian film production company based in Mumbai.

-The Nadiadwala family have been in film production since 1955; continuing this legacy, Sajid Nadiadwala established the company in 1992.
+It was established by Sajid Nadiadwala in 1992.
 The company is a part of the Hindi film industry that is involved in Motion picture, radio, television and other entertainment activities.
 Rakesh Madhotra is the current CEO of the company.

 Background

 The Nadiadwala family, who migrated to Mumbai from Nadiad, Kheda district (Gujarat), have been in the film industry for three generations, starting with A. K. Nadiadwala followed by his son Sulieman Nadiadwala and now grandson Sajid Nadiadwala.
 As of June 2025, they are celebrating 75 years of their existence in the film industry.
 The first film to be produced under their legacy was Inspector (1956) by Abdul Karim Nadiadwala.
 He further went on to produce movies like Taj Mahal (1963) and Chitralekha (1964).
+Continuing this legacy, Sajid Nadiadwala founded this company in 1992.